Asthma medications: Know your options

 - Mometasone and formoterol (Dulera)

-As with other LABA medications, these inhalers may increase your risk of having a severe asthma attack and should be used with caution.
+As with other LABA medications, these inhalers can increase your risk of having a severe asthma attack and should be used with caution.

 See more In-depth